 Applied Behavior Analysis Postbaccalaureate Certificate

-The Behavior Analyst Certification Board, Inc.®, (BACB®) has approved the course sequence of the Applied Behavior Analysis Postbaccalaureate Certificate as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination™.* Please note: applicants will have to meet additional requirements to qualify, including degree, field experience, and practicum requirements.
+The Behavior Analyst Certification Board, Inc.®, (BACB®) has verified the course sequence of the Applied Behavior Analysis Postbaccalaureate Certificate as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination™.* Please note: applicants will have to meet additional requirements to qualify, including degree, field experience, and practicum requirements.
 Please refer to the BACB’s website (www.bacb.com) for full eligibility requirements.

 The program consists of a minimum of 30 quarter credit hours.
 Upon successful completion of the program, you will be awarded a certificate.